rust-lang/rfcs/active/0000-asm-format-macro.md

 template.
 At least one operand `"{,=,+}constraint"(expr)` is generated.

 An optional output expression follows.
-It makes the parameter read+write if it isn't already.
+It makes the parameter read+write if it isn’t already.
 It basically generates an additional operand in the form of `"0"(expr_out)`.

 ## Named parameters